 Cyclists rely on their bikes for commuting, leisure, and exercise.
 Millions of adults and children alike get on two wheels every day, and plenty of them wear a helmet and follow the rules of the road.
 But not everyone protects their head like they should, and not everyone is careful about their biking practices.
 These facts, compounded with the reality that bicyclists are sharing the road with distracted Michigan drivers, means that bike and auto accidents are a common occurrence.
-In fact, the greatest number of bicycle accidents occur when cyclists are struck by cars.
+In fact, the greatest number of bike accidents occur when cyclists are struck by cars.

 The Centers for Disease Control and Prevention report that bicyclists face a higher risk of crash-related injury and deaths than the people driving or riding in motor vehicles.
 Here are just some of the statistics they’ve compiled: